Get insider access

 No

-The Jabra Elite 3 have a good app.
+The Jabra Sound+ app is good.
 It's compatible with iOS and Android devices and includes a graphic EQ and presets for sound customization.
 You can also turn HearThrough on or off, check the buds' battery life, and update the headphones.
 You can turn on or off the mic's sidetone to improve your call experience.
 However, while you can remap the voice assistant control to open Spotify to play tracks, this feature is only available on Android devices.

 Connectivity